dettier/sculp/README.md

 #### `lang`
 Sets the language for error messages.
 Only English (`'en'`) and Russian (`'ru'`) languages are supported right now.
-Default value `en`.
+Default value is `en`.

 #### `strict`
 By default Sculp will try to cast value to required type.
 For example it will return 42 when validating string '42' with { type : Type.NUMBER } scheme.
-If you don't want for Sculp to try to cast values to required types you can set `strict` option to `true`.
+If you don't want Sculp to try to cast values to required types you can set `strict` option to `true`.
-Default value `false`.
+Default value is `false`.

 #### `casts` and `castsStrict`
 Option for providing casts for custom types.
 See [Custom types and validations](#custom-types-and-validations).